 Philosophy of Religion

-The philosophy of religion is one of the most fascinating areas of philosophy.
-It addresses not only the perennial question Is there a God?, but also the questions If there is, then what is he like? and, most important of all, What does that mean for us?
+The philosophy of religion addresses not only the perennial question Is there a God?, but also the questions If there is, then what is he like? and, most important of all, What does that mean for us?

-These are questions that everyone should ask themselves at some point.
+These are questions that everyone should ask themselves at some point in their lives.
 This site attempts to demystify the philosophy of religion, and so to help people to reach views on these questions.

 Is There a God?